ayushsingh82/Vouch/README.md

 ## Acknowledgments

 - OriginTrail for the DKG infrastructure
-- Polkadot ecosystem for governance data
+- x402 protocol for payment integration
 - OpenAI for AI verification capabilities
-- x402 protocol for payment integration
+- Polkadot ecosystem for blockchain infrastructure